Top 6 Most Funded AI Startups

 Ranking Methodology & Data Sources

-Comprehensive Data Sources: Rankings compiled from Crunchbase Pro, PitchBook Enterprise, CB Insights, company press releases, SEC Form D filings, Bloomberg Terminal data, verified reports from TechCrunch, The Information, CNBC Technology, Forbes, and official investor announcements.
-All valuations cross-referenced across minimum three sources.
-Companies must have raised $20M+ in institutional funding to qualify for inclusion.
+Data Sources: Crunchbase Pro, PitchBook Enterprise, CB Insights, Crunchbase News, CNBC Technology, TechCrunch, Bloomberg Terminal, Fortune, company press releases, SEC Form D filings, and official investor announcements.
+All valuations cross-referenced across a minimum of three independent sources.
+Companies must have raised $20M+ in institutional funding to qualify.

 Frequently Asked Questions